MintMCP

 • Organizations committed to the Docker ecosystem with existing container infrastructure

-• Teams are comfortable with OSS maintenance and self-support models
+• Teams comfortable with OSS maintenance and self-support models

 • Proof-of-concept projects before enterprise deployment